Gender Pay Gap Reporting

 Our analysis shows that our 11% mean and 11% median gender pay gap is a result of the following factors:

-There are more males in senior positions throughout all business areas.
-There are 4 company directors at Sofology all of whom are male.
-We know there is more to do when it comes to leadership roles in our business and we are dedicated to achieving a higher % female representation in senior leadership roles.
+Previously in 2016/2017 the median Gender Pay Gap was 11% due to more males in Senior positions throughout all business areas.
+There were four company directors at Sofology all of whom were male.
+This will significantly move forwards in 2018 / 2019 with the introduction of a female CEO and three of our Senior Leadership Team are now female.
+We know there is more to do when it comes to Leadership roles in our business and we are dedicated to achieving a higher % female representation in Senior Leadership roles including Heads of Departments.

-The remuneration within our IT department is the highest within Head Office.
+The remuneration within our IT department is the highest within our Head Office.
 Technical IT roles are highly paid and attract a higher % of male applicants.
-Sofology is dedicated to recruiting new female talent into traditionally male dominated roles within the business to improve the male versus female ratio of employees across the whole organisation.
+Sofology is dedicated to recruiting female talent into traditionally male dominated roles within the business to improve the male versus female ratio of colleagues across the whole organisation.

 Our bonus pay gap of -23% (mean) and -100% (median)

-Giving everyone access to new career opportunities at Sofology is an integral platform to encourage female internal attraction.
-We have an internal vacancy platform, allowing any Sofologist looking for that next step the opportunity to be alerted when a suitable vacancy becomes available.
-In 2018 we will place more emphasis on our talent forums and use these to build diverse selection pools for senior roles.
+Giving everyone access to new career opportunities at Sofology is an integral platform to encourage female internal progression.
+We have an internal vacancy process, allowing any Sofologist looking for that next step, the opportunity to be alerted when a suitable vacancy becomes available.

-In 2017, we introduced the Next Generation programme which allowed the opportunity to apply for in-house development and support to reach the next steps in their career path which was encouraged to be undertaken by both male and female employees.
+In 2017, we introduced the Next Generation programme which allowed our Sofolgists the opportunity to apply for in-house development and support to reach the next steps in their career path which was encouraged to be undertaken by both male and female colleagues.

 As Sofology continues to open new stores across the UK there will be continued opportunities for all to progress their careers and benefit from the continued success of the business.